The Deep Underlying Views: Right and Wrong

 Conclusion and invitation

 This is the last week of the course, but really we don’t see it like that.

 We saw this week that we don’t exist independently.
 We are hugely influenced by what is around us, especially by the people we associate with.
 We know from experience that it is very difficult even impossible, to practise what we have been talking about over the last 6 weeks on your own, without the support of other like minded people.
 We know from experience that people who try to do this very rarely keep it up for very long.
 There are too many pressures in the opposite direction in our society.

 We don’t see what we’re doing with these classes as just about passing on information and skills you can take away.
-We see it as about building a community of people who support each other to keep moving forward.
-Because we all need to be part of such a community to keep practicing, without a supportive community of like-minded people none of us are going to get anywhere.
+We see it as introducing you to a community of people who support each other to keep moving forward.
+Because , it is general experience, even amongst the most independent of us, that we all need to be part of such a community to keep practicing, without a supportive community of somewhat like-minded people it is very difficult to keep practicing and to grow.

 Apart from the part 2 course , there are several ways you can engage with the Ipswich Buddhist community.
 One way is through the classes outlined here, but also there is the slack messaging system, and we will get details for that for you soon.